Affiliate links on Android Authority may earn us a commission. Learn more.

 Fitbit buyer’s guide: Everything you need to know

-Despite the limited feature set, the Luxe costs more than the fully featured Fitbit Charge 4 and Charge 5 at launch.
+Despite the limited feature set, the Luxe was priced between Fitbit Charge 4 and Charge 5 at launch.
 It’s also pricier than the newer but aesthetically similar Inspire 3.
-You can purchase one now from Fitbit.com and other retailers for $150 in Lunar White/Soft Gold, Black/Graphite, and Orchid/Platinum colorways.
+You can purchase one now from Fitbit.com and other retailers for $130 in Lunar White/Soft Gold, Black/Graphite, and Orchid/Platinum colorways.
 There’s also a special edition Luxe that comes with a Gorjana Soft Gold stainless steel link bracelet for $50 more.
 Functionally, there’s no difference between the standard and special edition models.